JusMave/Fanorona-AI-Solver/README.md

 <br />

-Detailed performance experiments and information are included in Project Intro.pdf
+Detailed performance experiments and information are included in "Project Intro.pdf"